lyannabueno/lyannabueno/README.md

   </div>

-- 👯 Seeking to collaborate on projects that not only challenge my technical skills but also allow me to contribute and grow in a dynamic and innovative environment;
+- 👯 Seeking to collaborate on projects that not only challenge my technical skills, but also allow me to contribute and grow in a dynamic and innovative environment;

 - 😄 Pronouns: she / her;